mazelini/PhasyrumRail/README.md

 ##  Overview

-**PhysarumRail** is an innovative, bio-inspired AI system that fuses slime-mold–inspired reinforcement, LightGBM-based filtering, and enriched geospatial data to dynamically generate efficient urban railway routes.
-The system is accessible via an interactive Streamlit interface, allowing for intuitive and powerful railway network optimization.
+**PhysarumRail** represents a significant advancement in bio-inspired AI for urban infrastructure planning.
+This innovative system integrates slime-mold-inspired reinforcement learning, drawing extensively from the seminal Tokyo railway Physarum experiment, which demonstrated the organism's inherent ability to optimize network efficiency.
+Complementing this biological paradigm, PhysarumRail incorporates LightGBM-based filtering and leverages enriched geospatial data to facilitate the dynamic generation of highly efficient urban railway routes.
+The entire system is deployed via an interactive Streamlit interface, providing a robust and intuitive platform for advanced railway network optimization.

 ![Screenshot 2025-05-15 170129 (1)](https://github.com/user-attachments/assets/7d8a7eb0-953a-4472-95e1-9afab4f94b3d)